 - Litigation.
 Any doctor who has treated your accident-related injuries can be called upon to testify if your injury case goes to court.
 Even if the doctor is not called to testify, he or she may still be asked to give a deposition to the two attorneys in the case.
 Family doctors often have little experience testifying in open court, and may be unwilling to spend the time it takes in litigation away from his patients.
 On the other hand, physicians who typically treat crash injuries are usually familiar with the legal process, and they know how to give testimony that will show the true nature of the victim’s injury.

 - Billing.
 Your regular physician probably already has your health insurance information on file to bill the insurer for the costs of your medical care.
 However, after a car accident, any injury treatments you receive should be billed directly to the third-party insurer from your crash rather than to your own medical provider.
 Third-party insurers are typically the auto insurance provider of the at-fault driver, and these policies may have rules, limits, and co-pays that differ greatly from your own health insurance.
 It may seem like a small difference, but billing the wrong insurance company can have a big impact on injury compensation.

 Finding the Right Doctor for Your Car Accident Case

 It is vital for crash victims to find a physician to treat their injuries who is knowledgeable about car accident injuries and claims.
 When seeking out a doctor, ask him or her about past experience treating crash injuries, including whether or not he or she has given testimony in court.
 The doctor should have systems in place to accommodate third-party billing, provide medical documentation at your request, and stay with you throughout the course of your treatment to ensure that your plan for recovery has the best chance of success.

-If you have been hurt in a car accident in Tennessee, our injury attorneys can help you get the compensation you deserve.
+If you have been injured in a wreck in Tennessee, our car accident lawyers can help you get the compensation you deserve.
 Fill out our online contact form today to schedule a free, no-obligation consultation with our legal team.